 Sara uses a pair of Magical Crimping Pliers during this video.
 She uses Bead Stoppers.
 She uses our new 2x2mm Sterling Silver Black Oxidized Crimp Tubes.
 Sara uses a lobster clasp.
 She uses .019 Medium Soft Flex Wire for the sides of her bracelet.
 The diameter of Soft Touch she uses is .010 Very Fine – perfect for weaving and knitting.
 Sara recommends Micro Macramé Basics and Beyond, which is available in our Book section.

-Make sure you take advantage of the Trios sale.
-A free Mini Macramé Board is a great invitation to learn new jewelry techniques.
+Grab a Mini Macramé Board, it is a great invitation to learn new jewelry techniques.
 If you are familiar with macramé with cords, it is a great chance to see how Soft Flex works with macramé designs.
 Check out our Free Beading Project Ideas if you need a little inspiration to get you going.

 Sara can be found on Facebook and YouTube.
 She often films live videos for Facebook and uploads special videos to YouTube.
 Sara typically films her live videos once a week.
 She is easy to catch and her videos are a blast to watch.
 Make sure you watch her design something spooky on Halloween; she will be live at 1:00pm PST.